dice-discord/bot/README.md

 # Dice

-Dice is a simple game.
+A simple game.
 You have a wager and a multiplier.
 Higher risk, higher rewards.

 ### [Invite to Your Server](https://discord.now.sh/388191157869477888?p3072)